nathannbui/iOS101.Prework/README.md

 1. Pinterest
 - Ability to visually plan out goals and inspiration

-- Easy-to-use interface for saving and organizing ideas into seperate groups
+- Easy-to-use interface for saving and organizing ideas into separate groups

-- Infinite pictures/post with personalized recommendations
+- Infinite pictures/posts with personalized recommendations

 2. Notion